ppelayo1/Search-Star-Wars-Stuff/readme.txt

 There are two differant ways to use this plugin.
 It can be used in a *Sidebar* or placed directly into a post as a *Gutenberg Block Object*.

 **SideBar**

-To use in the side bar add the widget to your site's widget sidebar location as you would any other widget.
-This can be done from the wordpress administration page by moving your mouse over apperance and then clicking either *Customize*, or *widgets*.
+* **Customize Menu**
+From the main administration page in the left sidebar hover your mouse over *Appearance*.
+Click *Customize* and then click Widgets.
+Then click on the sidebar that you wish to add the widget to.
+Then click *Add a Widget*.
+Find *Search Star Wars* in the list and click it.
+Type a title and then click done.

-* **Widgets**
+* **Widget Menu**
-Under the *Widgets* tab to the left side of the page will display the *Available Widgets*.
-Select *Search Star Wars*, and then select the sidebar you would like to add the widget to.
+From the main administration page in the left sidebar hover your mouse over *Appearance*.
+Click *Widgets* and then a list of available widgets will be displayed on the page.
+Find and click *Search Star Wars* and then select the sidebar that you would like to add the widget to.
+Type a title for it and then hit done.

-* **Gutenberg Block Object**
+**Gutenberg Block Object**

+* **As a post**
+Create a post like you normally would and then click the + icon displayed to *Add block*.
+Find *Search Star Wars* to add the widget to the post.
+Type a title for the widget and then save the post.

 = Additional Info =
 No service calls are made to obtain the data needed to use this plugin, but the data used to create the "starwarsData.json" file was originally obtained thru https://swapi.dev/, of which obtained the data from open sources such as wookieepedia.